 It pays to compare your cruise line tours here

 Christchurch is South Island's premier city and lies about 20 minutes by car north of Lyttelton.
 Often described as "the most English city outside England," the busy capital of the province of Canterbury is known for its relaxed ambiance and unhurried pace.
 Its English character is very much evident in the fine neo-Gothic stone buildings such as the Arts center, the Canterbury Museum and the Christ Church Cathedral.
 The latter is the city's dominating landmark, serving as a reminder of the important role the Church of England played in the settlement of this part of New Zealand.
 Locally, Christchurch is known as the "Garden City" for its numerous parks and gardens.
 The Botanic Gardens are among the finest in New Zealand, its formal flower beds ablaze with color from spring through autumn.
 Shaded by overhanging trees, the Avon River meanders through the city, adding a further note of old-world charm.

 Shopping in Lyttelton is rather limited, but Christchurch offers plenty of shopping opportunities.
-The majority of the stores are found around Christchurch's Cathedral Square.
+Main shopping for central city located along the river and Cashel Mall, not far from Cathedral Square.
+Shuttles are dropping passengers on Cashel street so straight ahead to the new rebuilt areas.
 The Arts center features studios showcasing the works of artisans.
 This is one of the few places where a wide range of local crafts is represented under one roof.
 Have a look at the pottery, bone carvings, pewter, sculptures and jewelry.